Online counselling and wellbeing support

 How online appointments work

-Our remote appointments are hosted on Zoom.
-Before your appointment, you will need to download Zoom on your device.
-None of your personal data will be shared with Zoom.
+Our online appointments are hosted on MS Teams.
+None of your personal data will be shared with MS Teams.

-Before your appointment, we will send you an email with a unique URL for the meeting.
-At the start time of your meeting, click the URL to open Zoom on your device.
-This will provide a secure, private chatroom for the appointment.
+Before your appointment, we will send you an email with a unique URL for the meeting, which will provide a secure, private chatroom for the appointment.
+You may wish to download the MS Teams app before you begin attending apointments, however the Teams link you will receive for appointments should open up in your web browser.

 If we are experiencing technical issues, we will contact you by email to offer an alternative appointment.
-If we are unable to email you, we will call you on the contact number provided.
+If we are unable to email you, we will call you on the contact number provided on our University system.
 Calls from the Student Counselling and Wellbeing team will display as a private number.

-If you need to contact your practitioner outside of the appointment, e.g. to tell them you are going to be late to the appointment, you must use your University of Leeds email rather than the Zoom messaging fuction for security and confidentiality reasons.
+If you need to contact your practitioner outside of the appointment, e.g. to tell them you are going to be late to the appointment, you must use your University of Leeds email rather than the MS Teams messaging function for security and confidentiality reasons.

 On-campus quiet room

-If you cannot access a private space for your Zoom appointment, we may be able to offer you the use of our on-campus quiet room.
+If you cannot access a private space for your online appointment, we may be able to offer you the use of our on-campus quiet room.

 Please email the Student Counselling and Wellbeing team at scw@leeds.ac.uk for more information about the quiet room.